jesse-wei/jessewei.dev-PaperMod/content/classes/index.md

 robotsNoIndex: true
 ---

 You probably discovered this page because I gave you the link.
 This page is unlinked and unsearchable on my website.
 And surely no one reads the source code.
+If you did find it by reading the source code, you're a nerd.

 I give the link to people who want my advice as to what classes they should take.